Last Updated April 30th, 2022 at 12:59 pm by Lisa

 More Side Dishes

-This mashed potato recipe is a perfect side dish for family dinner, potlucks, and holidays like Christmas, Thanksgiving, and Easter.
+This mashed potatoes recipe is a tasty side dish for the family dinner table, potlucks, and holidays like Christmas, Thanksgiving dinner, and Easter.

-For more great side dish ideas try my Roasted Vegetables, Pineapple-Orange Cranberry Sauce, Sausage Stuffing, or Sweet Potato Casserole.
+For more great tasty side dish ideas try my Roasted Vegetables, Pineapple-Orange Cranberry Sauce, Sausage Stuffing, or this Sweet Potatoes Casserole.
+These are all Thanksgiving staples and classic holiday dinner ideas...

 More Potato Recipes

 Bake your Hash Browns in muffin tins and skip the frying on your stovetop altogether.
-NO MESSY STOVETOP TO CLEAN!
-This recipe is so popular for holidays and special occasions.
+And no messy stovetop to clean!
+This simple recipe is so popular for holidays or any special occasion.

 Wondering what to do with leftover mashed potatoes and other holiday dishes?
-After the holidays, try this leftover turkey recipe for shepherd's pie.
+After the holidays, try this Leftover Turkey Recipe for a new recipe for shepherd's pie!
 Use turkey leftovers, stuffing, mashed potatoes, gravy, and more from Thanksgiving dinner or Christmas.

 Tater Tot Casserole is an easy breakfast recipe that takes 15 minutes to prep and bakes golden brown in just 50 minutes.